vercre/vc/docs/src/security/security-bugs.md

 Bugs must affect a [tier 1](../stability/support-tiers.md) platform or feature to be considered a security vulnerability.

-SecOps of the core libraries is paramount.
+KeyOps of the core libraries is paramount.
 Anything that undermines their ability to function correctly and securely is a security vulnerability.

 On the other hand, execution that diverges from OpenID semantics (such as